JuliaData/IndexedTables.jl/README.md

 ## Named columns

-`Table` is built on a simpler data structure called `Columns` that groups a set of vectors together.
+An `IndexedTable` is built on a simpler data structure called `Columns` that groups a set of vectors together.
-This structure is used to store the index part of an `Table`, and an `Table` can be constructed by passing one of these objects directly.
+This structure is used to store the index part of an `IndexedTable`, and an `IndexedTable` can be constructed by passing one of these objects directly.
 `Columns` allows names to be associated with its constituent vectors.
 Together, these features allow `Table` arrays with named dimensions: